pzhang58/pzhang58/README.md

 ![](https://komarev.com/ghpvc/?username=pzhang58&color=brightgreen)

 Salutations!
 My name is Patrick and thank you for stopping by!
-- I majored in Mechanical Engineering at the University of South Florida.
-Graduated with a Bachelor's of Science in 2019.
+- Graduated with a Bachelor's of Science in Mechanical Engineering from the University of South Florida in 2019.
 - Currently studying a Masters of Science in Data Science at City, University of London.

 # Get in Touch